Skip to main content

 5. Use calm proof instead of emotional wording

-Healthcare employers do want empathy, but they trust evidence more than adjectives.
-Show consistency through attendance, safe routines, accurate notes, patient communication, and the ability to stay composed in busy care environments.
+Healthcare employers value empathy but trust evidence more than adjectives.
+Demonstrate consistency through reliable attendance, safe routines, accurate notes, patient communication, and the ability to remain composed in busy care environments.

 See Good direction